 IN A NUTSHELL

 Where is Awra Amba?

 Awra Amba is located in the rural part of the Amhara region of Ethiopia, 65km north of Bahir Dar in Woji Kebele.
-It is a small village (17,5 hectares) with just under 500 inhabitants.
-Check out the map here.
+It is a small village (17,5 hectares) with around 500 inhabitants currently living there.

 Where can I find out more?

 This website aims to give a clear picture of Awra Amba’s story, and how it is told in an interactive documentary.
 On our education page, you can find out more about how teachers and schools can use the documentary in teaching.
 There are also many resources available online, including films we have produced, news reports and academic research about the Awra Amba Community.

 Having spent several months in Awra Amba, we realised that Awra Amba’s story is hugely important and multi-faceted, and that it simply could not be told in a traditional, linear film.
 The best way to understand what Awra Amba is about is to visit them.
 This being out of bounds for many people, we have carefully crafted an immersive aesthetic and soundscape, that evokes the feeling of being there in person.
 We have worked together with the Community to build a space where people can experience their fascinating stories and draw inspiration and concrete solutions to make change in their own communities.

 An interactive format allows for free exploration, making it a perfect way for people to learn.
 All the stories within The Awra Amba Experience are designed to spark conversations, making it an ideal tool for educators, researchers and activists.
 We believe that The Awra Amba Experience has the power to engage, inspire and mobilise students and change-makers around the world.

 Who is behind the project?